Doug MacLeod (musician): Awards

 Doug MacLeod's Break the Chain release on Reference Recordings was nominated for three Blues Music Awards, the Independent Music Awards' Blues Album of the Year, and a Living Blues Top Album of 2017.
 The album was also a cover story feature for the January 2018 issue of Blues Music Magazine.

 Doug MacLeod's 2022 release, A Soul To Claim on Reference Recordings was named a Downbeat Magazine Album of the Year.

+Doug MacLeod's 2025 release, Between Somewhere and Goodbye on Reference Recordings was named a Downbeat Magazine Album of the Year.

 Doug MacLeod has been nominated for Acoustic Guitarist Of The Year in 2024 and 2025 by Blues Blast Magazine.
 He received a Blues Blast Magazine nomination for Acoustic Blues Album Of The Year in 2024 for Raw Blues 2.